Psilocybin-assisted therapy in Colorado, carefully prepared and supported.

 Integration

-Regulated, tested, precisely dosed.
+Regulated, lab-tested, precisely dosed.

 Known Potency